-In my last blog, I introduced the concept of IDPs.
-In case you have missed the previous blog .
-Please read the blog by clicking on the link
+In my last blog post, I introduced the concept of IDPs.
+In case you have missed the previous blog post.
+Please read the blog post by clicking on the link

 Salary with respect to union employees is structured and based on collective agreements.
 These union employees are also called as pay scale employees.
 Changes to payments are typically an annual process.
 Since this is a process that involves lot of volume(number of employees to be processed are high) ,there should be tools that are required to have salary changes in an automated manner.